artificialinc/workflow-author-extension/README.md

 ## Requirements

-Must have a config.yaml in your root project<br/>
+Must have a config.yaml in your root project or specify a path to your config.yaml in VS Code extension settings<br/>
 Config.yaml must specify host, org, and prefix<br/>

 Must have a artificial.env in your root project<br/>